 Studies have shown that both diets can help aid weight loss, improve heart health, lower cholesterol and even could reverse diabetes.
 While both diets are different they do have similarities and Dr. Hyman recognizes that a combination of both diets as well a personalized approach depending on your own personal health conditions, preferences, and needs could promote a very healthy way of living.
 The main thing to remember is that both diets focus on wholesome foods that are sustainably raised.
 We’re going to go over what is recommended and what is not recommended on this diet as well as some excellent recipes to help get you started.
 Keep in mind we are not medical doctors and we highly recommend that you seek your medical professional before making any changes to your diet.

 Both the paleo diet and a vegan diet can agree that foods that are low in sugar and refined carbohydrates are good for us.
-Studies have shown that low glycemic foods could result in weight loss, lower blood sugar levels as well as lower the risk of heart disease.
+In fact, studies have shown that low glycemic foods could result in weight loss, lower blood sugar levels as well as lower the risk of heart disease which is a common problem among Americans.

 In conclusion, avoid refined sugary foods and refined carbs.
 Instead, choose organic options such as green vegetables, nuts, fruits, and lentils.